Uchiha-cpu/timesheet/README.md

 Use the "Filter by Month" input to select the month you want to view or edit.
 Employee names are automatically carried forward to the new month.
 *   **Clear Filter**: Clearing the month input (e.g., by clicking the 'x' icon in some browsers) will reset the filter to the current month.

+### Filtering by Name

+Use the "Filter by Name" input to quickly find employees by their name.
+As you type, the list of employees will dynamically update to show only those whose names match your input.

 ### Filtering by Status

 Below the monthly summary, you can now click on the colored status boxes (H, O, L, L1/L2) to filter the employee list.
 Clicking a status will show only employees who have that status for at least one day in the selected month.
 Clicking the same filter again will clear it.